koality-io/api-sdk-documentation/Entities/AlertingPolicyRepository.md

 ### SDK

 We strongly recommend to use the SDK that are provided.
+At the moment JavaScript and PHP SDKs are available.

 #### PHP
 ```php